ivanismz/SUITS-BACKEND/README.md

       `git clone https://github.com/tree-sitter/tree-sitter-javascript.git`

 3. install npm

+LLM related code are located in the `openfunctions` directory, so do `cd openfunctions`

 ### To run LLM with rover control:
 run `local_inference_backend.py`, input the user query and the function call will be printed out, type "quit" to exit